Expert Knowledge

 Membrane proteins display inherent flexibility, conformational heterogeneity and long-term instability, which means that the formation of well-ordered crystals for X-ray crystallographic structure determination is particularly challenging.

-Despite the challenges associated with membrane protein characterisation, they remain important targets for small molecule and biologic therapeutic development.
+Despite the challenges associated with membrane protein characterization, they remain important targets for small molecule and biologic therapeutic development.

-Concept Life Sciences have extensive hands-on expertise expressing and purifying these challenging targets in addition to their biophysical and structural characterisation.
+Concept Life Sciences have extensive hands-on expertise expressing and purifying these challenging targets in addition to their biophysical and structural characterization.
 We offer construct design, protein production in bacteria, insect and mammalian systems and purification in detergents and other membrane mimetics.
-We also offer a suite of QC and biophysical characterisation and binding techniques as well as cryo-EM and crystallographic services.
+We also offer a suite of QC and biophysical characterization, binding techniques, as well as cryo-EM and crystallographic services.

 For more information get in contact today.